paul-hammant/tbd/content/game-changers/index.md

 ## Travis-CI's Github integration and pass/fail badges (2011)

-In 2011, TravisCI provided easy integrations into Github's platform run CI builds for Pull Requests and the general state of HEAD on any branch.
+In 2011, Travis-CI{{< ext url="https://travis-ci.com/" >}} provided easy integrations into Github's platform run CI builds for Pull Requests and the general state of HEAD on any branch.
 This was visually indicated with "build passes" and "build fails" badges were inserted into the Github UI{{< ext url="https://docs.travis-ci.com/user/status-images/" >}}.
 This made it was clear whether the proposed PR would break the build or not were it to be merged into trunk.